awsdocs/amazon-emr-management-guide/doc_source/emr-studio-admin-permissions.md

        ]
    }
    ```
-**Example Admin permissions when you use AWS SSO authentication mode**
+**Example policy: Admin permissions when you use AWS SSO authentication mode**
 **Note**
 AWS SSO and AWS SSO Directory APIs don't support specifying an ARN in the resource element of an IAM policy statement\.
 To allow access to AWS SSO and AWS SSO Directory, the following permissions specify all resources, "Resource":"\*", for AWS SSO actions\.
 For more information, see [Actions, resources, and condition keys for AWS SSO Directory](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsssodirectory.html#awsssodirectory-actions-as-permissions)\.